MananDhiman/Code-Snippets/Java/OOPS.md

 }
 ```

 `abstract`s define the basic structure and functionality shared by all derivative types, but cannot be used by themselves.
-Think of them as, I suppose, a blue print and a contract.
+Think of them as a blue print and a contract.

 Classess or methods can be abstracts if they cannot be instantiated or called
 These serve only to be used in inherited functions to make a method or attribute compulsary